BY ROSE WELDON AND ROBERT PELAEZ

 The initially proposed 1.86 percent levy increase was lowered to 1.42 percent as a result of additional state aid.
 The district’s average levy increase since the cap’s inception in 2012-13 is 1.66 percent.

-The vote for the board and the budget will take place from 7 a.m. to 9 p.m. at the Herricks Community Center gymnasium.
+The vote for the board and on the budget will take place from 7 a.m. to 9 p.m. at the Herricks Community Center gymnasium.